-During the convert to JSON, it is containing the different input parameters, like if you want to have the async version running.
+During the conversion to JSON, it is containing the different input parameters, like if you want to have the async version running.
 Then we can provide these async parameters.
-If you provide the async parameters, it will return us the job ID, which we need to check it early like whether this job is complete or not with using these jobs.
+If you provide the async parameters, it will return us the job ID, which we need to check early like whether this job is complete or not with using these jobs.

-Let’s check URL and if we want to output in the encrypted format, then we are to enable this parameter if we want to return JSON as an inline body.
+Let’s check the URL and if we want to output in the encrypted format, then we are to enable this parameter if we want to return JSON as an inline body.
 Then we need to specify this inline option too.
 Otherwise, it will give us a link to the output file.
 These are the input parameters, if you want to provide the URL directly as input, then we can use a URL.
 Or if you want to upload the file, then we can utilize this file parameter.
-These are the profile parameters, like if you want to provide the additional settings here, then we can utilize these ones.
+These are the profile parameters, if you want to provide the additional settings here, then we can utilize these ones.

 Let us see this in action.
 We have created the instance.
 We have provided the API key in the header, we have generated the query here.